apsicle/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-12-1.png)

-We see this person seems to be more active on weekends and wakes up slightly later.
+We see this person seems to be more active on weekends and wakes up slightly later on weekends, which seems reasonable.